Skip to main content

 12 mentions Positive Neutral Negative

 The music in the game features a mix of inspiring and catchy tracks, particularly highlighted by a professional opening sequence that sets an engaging tone.
-However, some players find the overall soundtrack to be standard for visual novels, with a blend of cheesy and twee elements that may not resonate with everyone.
-While the opening song is likened to a James Bond theme, the subsequent music is described as less impressive, contributing to a varied reception among players.
+However, some players find the overall soundtrack to be standard for visual novels, with moments of cheesy and twee compositions that detract from the experience.
+While there are standout pieces, such as the intro song reminiscent of a James Bond theme, the music's quality varies throughout the game.

 • “As the game opens, we are treated to a quite inspiring opening sequence complete with a professional soundtrack, which is likely to grab your interest.”